 HOW MANY PEOPLE ARE THERE PER GROUP?

-The maximum group size is 8 persons.
-Our groups are usually between 2-6 persons.
+The maximum group size is 8 people.
+Our groups are usually between 2-6 people.
 Spider Travel Peru specializes in SMALL, PRIVATE groups and provides a personalized service.

 HIKING THE HUMANTAY LAKE

 The evening before you start your trek, you will be given a SMALL DUFFELBAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/15lbs.
 Your team of pack horses will carry your duffel bag for you, together with the food and camping gear.
 It’s important to be aware, that you will not have access to your items in the duffel bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. A 30 to 50L backpack is sufficient.

 IS THE HUMANTAY LAKE 2 DAYS DIFFICULT, DO I NEED TO BE FIT?

 The trail is certainly not easy but you do not need to be an athlete or a trekking expert to complete it.
 Fitness is important for the trek, and obviously the more fit you are the more you will enjoy the trail and it is more likely that will take in the scenery and appreciate the Inca ruins dotted along the way.
 If you do not exercise regularly, it is advisable to do extra walking, hiking or some kind of aerobic activity in the months leading up to your trip.
 The difficulty level of this trek is from moderate to difficult.